red-sayed/Va1/README.md

 ## What is it?

 Va1 is a simple character converter.
 It converts characters into nums, might be used in encryption protocols or as independent algorithm.
+It is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).

 ## How to use?